angelleye/paypal-codeigniter/README.rst

 Samples
 *******

+Samples can be found at /application/controllers/paypal/samples/.

-The Payments Pro controller has two methods ready for demo purposes after you update your config file.
+The Payments Pro sample controller has two methods ready for demo purposes after you update your config file.

-- Do_direct_payment_demo()
+- Do_direct_payment()
 - Get_balance()

 The Adaptive Payments controller has one sample ready for demo.